 - Fast Track Discharges don't always happen in a timely, well communicated manner. - Discharges fail due to a lack of communication between patients, families hospital and community colleagues.
-This often results in unnecessary readmission to hospital. - Patients aren't being told they are dying so are unable to plan place of care or death - The introduction of Faith Cards is now on all wards. - CHFT now has 20 trained Companions to support patients and families in the last days of life. - A business plan has been submitted to enable SPCT 7 day working - VOED training is now part of the EOLC Champions training course so we will train 24 nurses this year to be able to perform VOED.
-There are also 4 extra training days to complete VOED training for Community and Hospital nurses. - EPaCCS is a key platform to enable improved communication between the patient, family, hospital and community setting to improve end of life care
+This often results in an unnecessary readmission to hospital. - Patients aren't being told they are dying so are unable to plan place of care or death - The introduction of Faith Cards is now on all wards. - CHFT now has 20 trained Companions to support patients and families in the last days of life. - A business plan has been submitted to enable SPCT 7 day working - There have been extra training days to complete VOED training for Community and key hospital nurses. - Electronic Palliative Care Co-ordination System (EPaCCS) is a key platform to enable improved communication between the patient, family, hospital and community setting to improve end of life care

-Priority 3.
+Priority Three

 Exemplary care in the last hours and days of life